beatybiodiversitymuseum/data-documentation/docs/specify/tutorials/simple-search.md

 ## Search for a Collection Object via its catalogNumber

-In the textpop that you just navigated to via the steps above, enter in the catalogNumber of the Collection Object you wish to open.
+In the text popup that you just navigated to via the steps above, enter in the catalogNumber of the Collection Object you wish to open.
 A catalogNumber will always be of the form `[A-Z]######`, where the first capitalized letter is specific to a collection.

 Let's say that I want to navigate to record `X000001` in the Fish collection.
 I would enter `X000001` in the simple search text box, and then hit ++enter++.